 We manufacture ducts from both castings and solid material.

-One of the great strengths of the RLC Group is our ability to machine extremely complex castings – particularly in situations where a pair of castings must be machined together to withstand extreme tolerances.
+One of the great strengths of RLC is our ability to machine extremely complex castings, particularly in situations where a pair of castings must be machined together to withstand extreme tolerances.